 The South West Coast Path runs the length of Cornwall and Devon and takes in secluded bays, towering cliffs, and open pastures along Cornwall’s beautiful coastline.

-On this 6-mile round-trip hike, you’ll get to see picturesque Hollywell Bay, Crantock beach, and lots of interesting wildlife.
+Start at picturesque Hollywell Bay, and visit Crantock beach and lots of interesting wildlife.
 If you’re lucky you may see seals resting on the beach, lots of birdlife, and maybe even a dolphin or basking shark.

 I’ve hiked many sections of this coastal path and love the wild and windswept feeling found up on the cliffs overlooking the North Atlantic.
 Hiking the South West Coast Path is also one of the best things to do in Newquay with a dog.